Will John: International

-William was part of the U-14, U-16 Youth National Teams as well as the U.S. Under-20 team at the 2005 FIFA World Youth Championship.
+John was part of the U-14, U-16 Youth National Teams as well as the U.S. Under-20 team at the 2005 FIFA World Youth Championship.
 As of June 2009 William is eligible for selection by both the Nigerian and US National teams due to the new FIFA Regulations.

 William John serves on the United States Soccer Federation's Athlete Council which is a group of twenty athletes who are elected by their peers.
 The purpose of the council as laid out in U.S. Soccer's bylaws is to provide a broader means of communication between Athletes and the Federation and make reports and recommendations to the Board of Directors about matters affecting Athletes.

-In 2018 William was named U.S Soccer Foundation Ambassador.
+In 2018 John was named U.S. Soccer Foundation Ambassador.
 The mission of the U.S. Soccer Foundation is to enhance, assist and grow the sport of soccer in the United States, with a special emphasis on underserved communities.